-7. Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change?
+10. Does your medical school curriculum address the unequal regional health impacts of climate change globally?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
-0 This topic was not covered.
+O This topic was not covered.